Leadership

 EXECUTIVE VICE PRESIDENT

-Dr. Tracy A. Wagner has a BA in Economics and Accounting from the University of Northern Iowa, her MBA from the University of Dubuque, and a PhD in Leadership and Education/Specialization in Higher Education Administration from Barry University.
-Tracy has served private higher education 31 years, 27 of those as the chief financial officer including service to the University of Dubuque and Knox College.
-After serving 15 years as Ringling College of Art and Design’s VP for Finance and Administration, Tracy is currently helping to lead the institution as Executive VP.
-In this position, she works directly with Ringling’s President and senior leadership, spearheading a number of special initiatives of the College including institutional strategic planning, working to effectively engage the Board of Trustees, and further connecting the Museum campus and the Main campus.
-Tracy is also responsible for overseeing the Offices of Human Resources and Planning and Institutional Effectiveness, and serves the College as our Title IX Coordinator.
-Tracy is a member of numerous associations including the National and Southern Associations of College and University Business Officers, the Society of College and University Planners, and the Association of Higher Education Facilities Officers.
-She currently serves as vice-chair of the Higher Education Facilities Financing Authority.
+After serving 15 years as Ringling College of Art and Design’s VP for Finance and Administration, Wagner is currently helping lead the institution as Executive VP.
+In this position, she works directly with the College President and senior leadership team, spearheading a number of special initiatives of the College, including institutional strategic planning, working to effectively engage the Board of Trustees, and further connecting the Museum campus and the Main Campus.
+Wagner is also responsible for overseeing the Offices of Human Resources and Planning and Institutional Effectiveness and serves the College as our Title IX Coordinator.